xNaCly/blog/content/posts/2022/optimize_websites.md

     - performance
 ---

-Your website is probably too heavy and too slow, thats a fact.
+Your website is probably too heavy and too slow, that's a fact.

 Modern websites load tons of scripts, graphics and ads while you are just trying to visit the website.
 While loading more and more content gets injected into the DOM[^dom].